 Official State Mammal of Wyoming

-Wyoming designated the American buffalo as official state mammal in 1985.
-The American buffalo (more correctly called bison) is also a state symbol of Kansas and Oklahoma, and as of May 9, 2016, the official national mammal of the USA.
+Wyoming designated the American bison as official state mammal in 1985.
+The American bison is also a state symbol of Kansas and Oklahoma, and as of May 9, 2016, the official national mammal of the USA.
 All State Mammals

 A bull bison can weigh over 1800 pounds and stand 6 foot tall at the shoulder.
-Bison once roamed the American prairie by the tens of millions and provided a way of life for native Americans of the Great Plains.
-But European settlers hunted the American buffalo to the brink of extinction - it's estimated that between 300 - 500 animals remained when the federal government passed stricter game laws in 1889.
+Bison once roamed the American prairie by the tens of millions and provided a way of life for Native Americans of the Great Plains, but European settlers hunted bison to the brink of extinction (it's estimated that between 300 - 500 animals remained when the federal government passed stricter game laws in 1889).

-The American buffalo (Bison bison) is an inseparable part of American history; no other wild animal has played such a significant role in human affairs.
-The tribes of the American plains relied on bison for food, shelter, clothing, and as a powerful spiritual symbol.
+The American bison (Bison bison) is an inseparable part of American history; no other wild animal has played such a significant role in human affairs.
+The Native tribes of the American Plains relied on bison for food, shelter, clothing, and as a powerful spiritual symbol.